-Albeit the recent breakthroughs of multi-modal instruction tuning approaches \cite{dai2023instructblip, liu2023visual} that unlock enhanced visual proficiency by aligning model responses with human-specific instructions, it is no longer secret that they still struggle with inevitable hallucination effects in their responses~\cite{liu2023mitigating, zhou2024analyzing}.
-The hallucination effects in LMMs involve false premises, where the models generate incorrect, nonsensical, or unrelated responses associated with the vision inputs.
-As exemplified in the middle of~\cref{fig:1}, LMMs occasionally generate contents that are either factually incorrect or not grounded in the image they receive.
-These confusing responses not only fail to capture the true intentions of the users, but more importantly, they can lead to an over-reliance problem.
-This is especially concerning in scenarios with information asymmetry, where issues of trustworthiness and applicability are crucial such as in safety-critical areas~\cite{8756865, WANG201912, 8824956}.
-To alleviate hallucination effects in LMMs, recent studies have been proposed in the context of curated instruction-tuning~\cite{liu2023mitigating, wang2023vigc}, or cue-augmented methods~\cite{wang2024mitigating, yin2023woodpecker, zhou2024analyzing, chen2024unified} using external solvers.
-However, they require additional computation for the training on tailored instruction or labor-intensive resources and studies to fine-tune the models~\cite{sun2023aligning, yu2023rlhf}.
-To step out such limitations and mitigate hallucinations in a training-free manner, we present a novel way of eliciting the reasoning capabilities of exceptionality inhered within off-the-shelf LMMs by utilizing counterfactual thinking.
+Although the recent breakthroughs of multi-modal instruction tuning approaches \citep{dai2023instructblip, liu2023visual} unlock enhanced visual proficiency by aligning model responses with human-specific instructions, LMMs still struggle with unexpected hallucination in their responses~\citep{liu2023mitigating, zhou2024analyzing}.
+The hallucination in LMMs involve false premises, where the models generate incorrect, nonsensical, or unrelated responses for the visual contents.
+To alleviate the hallucination in LMMs, recent studies have been proposed in the context of curated instruction-tuning~\citep{liu2023mitigating, wang2023vigc}, or integrating visual information using external solvers~\citep{wang2024mitigating, yin2023woodpecker, zhou2024analyzing}.
+However, they require additional training on the tailored instruction or labor-intensive resources to fine-tune the models~\citep{sun2024aligning, yu2023rlhf}.
+To step out such limitations and reduce hallucination in a training-free manner, we present a novel way of eliciting an exceptionality capability from LMMs by engaging them to consider alternative counterfactuals.

-In our daily life, we ponder possibilities of \textit{what if...?} scenarios at least once in awhile; these sorts of thoughts can be termed as \textit{counterfactual} that is contrary to what actually happened~\cite{menzies2001counterfactual, epstude2008functional}.
-By focusing on how events might have unfolded differently if we had taken alternative actions, we can identify better self-understand of the perceived reality and exert more control on the current.
-In addition, these conscious thoughts can potentially give us a chance to make different choices in the future without making mistakes~\cite{roese1997counterfactual}.
-Motivated by such human tendency, we aim to delve into the following question: \textit{"Can we elicit rational counterfactual thinking under what-if scenarios and mitigate hallucination effects in LMMs' responses?"}.
+In our daily life, we ponder \textit{what if...?} scenarios at least once in awhile\textemdash~these sorts of thoughts can be termed as \textit{counterfactual} that is contrary to what actually happened~\citep{menzies2001counterfactual, epstude2008functional}.
+By thinking of how events might have unfolded differently if we had taken alternative actions (or even seemingly irrelevant thinking), we can enhance cognitive flexibility in the present and identify more about what happens now~\citep{roese1997counterfactual}.
+Motivated by such human tendency, we delve into the following question: \textit{"Can we elicit counterfactual thinking from LMMs by imagining what-if scenarios and mitigate hallucination in their responses?"}.